Skyscanner/engineering-principles/README.md

 ## We own and are responsible for the data we produce

 In order to make correctly informed decisions, we need to treat our data with the same level of diligence as our services.
-As producers of data, we have a responsibility to ensure the quality of our data and that it is stored appropriately.
+As producers of data, we have a responsibility to ensure the quality of our data and that it is stored and protected appropriately.